cortado-mobile-solutions/apidoc-mdm/docs/user.md

 }
 ```

 This request is also available as a GET request.
-Just pass the json as a query parameters in this case.
+Just pass the json as a query parameters in this case.<br>
 To also show a web page use "html" with "true".
 If it does not work maybe you need to url encode the stuff, but maybe your browser will do it.
 ```
 (...)user/mdmprofile?json={"mdmtype":"apple","byod":"true","html":"true","token":"x"}